scipy-conference/scipy_proceedings/papers/serge_rey/serge_rey.rst

 central thematic topics, focal units of analysis, and first-class objects of inquiry.
-Despite their centrality in public health, sociology, geography, political science, economics, psychology, and urban planning, however, neighborhoods remain understudied because researchers lack appropriate analytical tools for understanding their evolution through time and space.
+Despite their centrality in public health, sociology, geography, political science, economics, psychology, and urban planning, however, neighborhoods remain understudied.
+One of the reasons for that is because researchers lack appropriate analytical tools for understanding neighborhood evolution through time and space.
 Towards this goal we are developing the *open source longitudinal neighborhood analysis program* ``(OSLNAP)``.
 We envisage OSLNAP as a toolkit for better, more open and reproducible science focused on neighborhoods and their sociospatial ecology.
 In this paper we first provide an overview of the main components of OSLNAP.
 Next, we present an illustration of selected OSLNAP functionality.
 We conclude the paper with a road map for future developments.

 OSLNAP
 ------